 After continual research and development in locating a material that had good breathable properties but also did a good job at blocking the sun, we made an attempt to put together our first fishing sun hat.
 This hat was more breathable, it was sewn and make-shifted into a sun hat so I wouldn't say it was stylish, but it was functional.
 The first couple of trials we took it offshore, it held up well.
 The problem we had was the pull string on the hat was made of metal and over time we noticed the metal started to rust and before long, it made the hat look worn and old.

 The next step was taking a detailed look at the hat and removing all components that would be affected by saltwater and replacing them with components that are corrosion resistant.
-After this, we spent more time focusing on making the sun hat look more stylish and ultimately the solution was the fishing sun hat we now offer to our customers today.
+After this, we spent more time focusing on making the sun hat look more stylish and ultimately the solution was the saltwater fishing hat we now offer to our customers today.
 It's been a long journey for us to get this hat to where it is, but we hope you enjoy this sun hat as much as we do!